wcm-io/wcm-io-wcm/ui/granite/src/site/markdown/components.md

 Enhancements over AEM version:

 * Dynamically sets the `rootPath` to the configuration scope root.
-* Optional config `appendPath` to select subfolders of the scope root (e.g. "appendPath": "/foo")
+* Optional config parameter `appendPath`: provides a relative path (starting with "/") which is appended to the detected root path

 ### Checkbox